What is the Cassava Value Chain? Complete Guide

 Cassava pests and diseases is another challenge.
 Pests like mealybugs and mites, along with diseases such as cassava mosaic and brown streak disease, threaten yields.

-Lack of research also hinders the desired performance of the value chain.
+A lack of research also hinders the value chain’s desired performance.
 More on challenges of the cassava value chain.

 Lucrative Opportunities in the Mandioca Value Chain